nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <a name="clear"></a>
 #### Clearing all entries : `clear`

 Suppose you are in a situation where you want to get rid of all the flashcards in QuickCache.
 You might find it troublesome to delete each flashcard one-by-one.
 Instead, you can utilize the clear command to clear all flashcards on QuickCache directly.

-Format: `clear`

 <a name="testing-flashcard"></a>
 ### Testing a flashcard